 Let me rest tonight.

 The next verse uses winter as a frame for discussing the idea of peace.
 The approach the narrator takes is to describe the wintry season as a quiet, peaceful time to convey the idea of a comfortable cold that allows her to feel restful.
-Word choice is crucial here — “gently,” “snowflakes,” “white,” “kisses,” and “rest,” coupled with the perfect syllable and rhyming match on the second and fourth line, create an atmosphere of peace and rest.
+Word choice is crucial here — “gently,” “snowflakes,” “white,” “kisses,” and “rest,” coupled with the perfect syllable and rhyming match on the second and fourth lines, create an atmosphere of peace and rest.
 Again, the speaker is yearning for a break from the life that is described in the first verse and seems to never quite let up.
-The simple yearning for cool and white, for kisses of any kind, helps to create an image of this weary mother who’s mind is filled with beautiful images, and who’s life seems to deny them to her.
-The difficulties of motherhood and the pains of her predicament are made abundantly cleared through verses that do not discuss them at all, but rather focus on what her life makes her dream of instead.
+The simple yearning for cool and white, for kisses of any kind, helps to create an image of this weary mother whose mind is filled with beautiful images, and whose life seems to deny them to her.
+The difficulties of motherhood and the pains of her predicament are made abundantly clear through verses that do not discuss them at all, but rather focus on what her life makes her dream of instead.